DUNE/ndlar_flow/README.md

     len(light_events) == len(charge_qsum)

-Some datasets have trivial 1:1 relationships and can associated via their `'xx_id'` field rather than invoking the full HDF5 region reference mechanics.
+Some datasets have trivial 1:1 relationships and can associated via their `'id'` field rather than invoking the full HDF5 region reference mechanics.
 We will use that to load and integrate the light waveforms for each event::